phpstan/phpstan/website/src/_posts/using-rule-error-builder.md

 public function processNode(Node $node, Scope $scope): array;
 ```

-The former is a way to attach additional information to the reported errors.
+The latter is a way to attach additional information to the reported errors.

 RuleError [is just an interface](https://github.com/phpstan/phpstan-src/blob/1.11.x/src/Rules/RuleError.php).
 The way you create an instance is through [RuleErrorBuilder](https://apiref.phpstan.org/1.11.x/PHPStan.Rules.RuleErrorBuilder.html):